Czech central bank plans extra capital reserve for key banks

 The Czech commercial banking sector has weathered the financial crisis without financial aid, thanks to strong profitability and a lack of investments into assets viewed as toxic, such as securities backed by high-risk mortgages.

-Erste's Ceska Sporitelna (ERST.VI), UniCredit CRDi.MI and Societe Generale's (SOGN.PA) Komercni Banka (BKOM.PR) said they had been selected to set up the extra buffer.
+Erste's Ceska Sporitelna (ERST.VI) and UniCredit CRDi.MI, told Reuters they had been selected to set up the extra buffer.
 CSOB said it expected to qualify as well.
+Societe Generale's (SOGN.PA) Komercni Banka (BKOM.PR) had no immediate comment.

 "We're not going at full throttle.
 We could demand an even higher level of reserves," Tomsik told Reuters and daily Hospodarske Noviny.

-Sporitelna said its systemic risk buffer would be at the upper boundary of the central bank's requirement at 3 percent, and Komercni said its buffer would be 2.5 percent.
+Sporitelna said its systemic risk buffer would be at the upper boundary of the central bank's requirement at 3 percent.

 The buffers will have to be covered by the highest quality capital, called Common Equity Tier 1.